KelschLAB/NoSeMaze/Documentation/Guides/setupGuide.md

 The RFID antennae are placed like shown in figure 7.
 Then, the anntennae are connected to their RFID decoder respectively.
 Here we use 4 RFID decoder for each antenna which are daisy chained using RS485 protocoll.
 The end of the daisy chain is RFID decoder 4 and the start of the chain is RFID decoder 1.
 Then RFID decoder is connected to an RS485/USB adapter, which itself is connected to the computer via USB.
 A separate UI from the rfid decoder vendors was provided to record all timestamps and RFID tag read from the antenna.

 ## Environment Sensor Module
 The environment sensor modules are ideally placed on the side walls of the feeding and nesting areas.
+They should not be reachable by the mice.
-The modules are connected to the laptop via USB.
+The modules are connected to a laptop via USB or a USB hub.
 It comes with following sensors: ALS, NH3, CO2, temperature, humidity and sound aswell as VOC index values.
 All sensor values can be read via the user interface in the sensor data tab.
-The graphic below shows their communication connection.
+The graphic below shows their onboard communication connection.

 ![Sensor Node](/Documentation/_images/Blockschaltbild_Umweltsensorik.png)